zhaouv/Translatable-PDF-Viewer/README.md

 By adding `?open=url` to the address bar to open the network PDF.

-After loading the file, click on the translate icon in Chrome.
+After loading the file, click the translate icon in Chrome or translate in the right-click menu.

 Two icons have been added to the sidebar for ease of use, the functions are 'Adjust opacity' and 'Toggle original text'.